northdpole/dotfiles/README.md

 #dotfiles
+Light config for a somewhat portable Debian based system.
+Adapted from uberspot/dotfiles

 This repo is more of a collection of things that you might find useful rather than a generic solution for every user.